-Use a WEB browser to access the web management interface by entering URL https://<ip-address>, where <ip-address> is the management LAN IP address assigned during installation.
-Log in using proper login credentials (not shown).
+Use a WEB browser to access the web management interface by entering URL https://<ip-addr>, where <ip-addr> is the management LAN IP address assigned during installation.
+Select UC-Sec Control Center on the displayed web page, and log in using proper login credentials (not shown).

-Once logged in, a welcome screen will be presented.
-The following image illustrates the menu items available on the left-side of the UC-Sec Dashboard screen.
+Once logged in, a Welcome screen will be presented.
+The following image illustrates the menu items available on the left-side of the UC-Sec Control Center screen.